 PDF download Download Article

 If you love the idea of a beard but want a stylish option that is easier to maintain, a goatee without a mustache may be perfect for you.
-Keep reading to learn exactly how to grow and shape a goatee without a mustache, from choosing the right trimmer to keeping your goatee proportionate.
+We talked to barbers and a hairstylist to help us learn exactly how to grow and shape a goatee without a mustache, from choosing the right trimmer to keeping your goatee proportionate.
 Plus, find out if a goatee without a mustache is right for you, and discover other no-mustache beard styles you can try.

 Section 1 of 3: